gusevlab/stratAS/README.md

 | C1.BBINOM.P | Beta-binomial test for imbalance in condition 1 |
 | DIFF.BBINOM.P | Beta-binomial test for difference between conditions |

-Enabling the `--binom` flag additionally produces the following columns:
+Enabling the `--binom` flag additionally runs a standard binomial test, and produces the following columns:

 | Column | Description |
 | --- | --- |